Les Afriques

 Les Afriques is a weekly economical and financial African newspaper.
-In 2007, it claims to be the first Pan-African financial newspaper.
-It is published weekly and available in almost all French-speaking countries.
+In 2007, it claimed to be the first Pan-African financial newspaper.
+It is published weekly and is available in almost all French-speaking countries.

 History

 The newspaper started its publication in July 2007.
 Its launch was announced on the French-language TV Journal de Léman bleu and on several specialised African websites.

 After a first journal and a necessary period of adaptation using a franchise system, the journal Les Afriques launched local editions for Morocco, Senegal and Cameroon.

 Objectives

-In order to balance the views of the "old continent", the journalist are based in Africa (Morocco, Senegal and Algeria) and are highly respected in the African financial community.
+In order to balance the views of the "old continent", the journalists are based in Africa (Morocco, Senegal and Algeria) and are highly respected in the African financial community.

 Journalists

 Adama Wade, Morocco

 Adama Wade, a Mauritanian national, established in Casablanca for at least thirteen years.
 He has flourished as a journalist in the Economic and Financial sections in the Moroccan press.